 Governance - “The system by which entities are directed and controlled”.

-The VTF used engineered processes to create a world leading vaccination programme.
-This demonstrates the order of magnitude improvement that the use of such processes can deliver.
-The Government must take advantage of this experience to seek to engineer all its actions.
+The VTF used system planning to create a world leading vaccination programme.
+This demonstrates the order of magnitude improvement that can be delivered.
+The Government must take advantage of this experience to seek to use system planning in all its actions.